How do I become a client at Outreach East?

 - Court Documents showing custody

-For financial help including Consumer Shut-offs and Rent Evictions– You must first apply for SER (State Emergency Relief) assistance through DHS (Department of Human Services).
+You must first apply for SER (State Emergency Relief) assistance through DHS (Department of Human Services).
 They’ll provide you with a Decision Notice within 10 days; you’ll need to bring that notice with you to Outreach East.
 The easiest, fastest way to apply and get your Decision Notice is by creating an online account and applying for SER Assistance through DHS’s client web site, MiBridges.
 You will be able to view and print your Decision Notice as soon as it becomes available, instead of waiting for it in the mail.
 Click here to create a MiBridges account and/or apply for SER assistance.

 How often can I receive help as a client?